DarioVega/DarioVega/README.md

 ### Hi there 👋

 - 🔭 I’m currently working at Close-up International as a Java Developer
-- 🌱 I’m currently studying programming in UTN, Testing in Argentina Programa and Django in Codo a Codo
+- 🌱 I’m currently studying programming in UTN, Node/Express in Santex
-- 👯 I’m looking to collaborate on Java (Spring/Angular) or Python Projects
+- 👯 I’m looking to collaborate on Java (Spring/Angular) or Python(Django) Projects
 - 📫 How to reach me: https://www.linkedin.com/in/sergiodariovega/
 - ⚡ Fun: I enjoy playing the guitar and reading some books